-Right-of-use asset, on January 31, 2020, the Company entered into a lease contract with the Sponsor for the lease of land and building, McKinley Exchange.
+Right-of-use asset, On January 31, 2020, the Company entered into a lease contract with the Sponsor for the lease of land and building, McKinley Exchange.
 The Company recognizes right-of-use asset on February 1, 2020 which is the commencement date of the lease.
 The Company classified the agreement as a finance lease and has Right-of-use asset amounting to ₱853.15 million and depreciation expense of ₱22.38 million.

 Other noncurrent assets amounted to ₱968.06 million and ₱1,001.66 million as of December 31, 2019 and 2020 respectively.
+The 3% increase mainly due to additional input VAT from acquisition of Teleperformance Cebu.
 Other noncurrent assets are comprised of deferred input VAT and input VAT.
-Deferred input VAT pertains to purchases of capital goods including input VAT on the acquisition of Ayala North Exchange.
-The balance of input VAT and deferred input VAT are recoverable in future periods.